Newt Gingrich's think tank files for bankruptcy

 "Clearly when Newt left the room it became much more difficult for them to sell this collaborative project because he was the glue," Passantino said.
 "It took a year but ultimately it fell under its own weight."

-Among the consultancy's creditors were Gingrich himself, his wife, Callista, their video company Gingrich Productions, insurance giant Aflac Inc, telecommunications company AT&T, drugmaker Merck & Co and Moby Dick Airways Ltd, a private plane company to which the Gingrich campaign itself owed $75,642 as of the end of February.
+Among the consultancy's creditors were Gingrich himself, his wife, Callista, their video company Gingrich Productions, insurance giant Aflac Inc (AFL.N), telecommunications company AT&T (T.N), drugmaker Merck & Co (MRK.N) and Moby Dick Airways Ltd, a private plane company to which the Gingrich campaign itself owed $75,642 as of the end of February.

 The center estimated its assets to be between $50,001 and $100,000 in the filing.